DevOpsatUPES/TwitterBot/README.md

 It is an open source project led by students of DevOps specialization at University of Petroleum and Energy Studies.

-Feel free to collaborate by followingt these [guidelines](CONTRIBUTING.md).
+Feel free to collaborate by following these [guidelines](CONTRIBUTING.md).

 ## License